15 December 2020, Hilton London Tower Bridge

-If you have already registered, your booking will automatically be transferred to the new date once it is confirmed – you do not need to take any further action.
-If you would prefer to be refunded, please contact firstname.lastname@example.org
+If you previously registered for the March conference, your booking will automatically be transferred to this new December date – you do not need to take any further action.
+If you would prefer to be refunded, please contact email@example.com

 Innovation means creating value from new ideas – whether it’s academia, the supply chain, water company employees, stakeholders and experts from other sectors.
 UKWIR’s goal is to use those ideas to create a common platform for research and innovation in the UK and drive the changes that are needed to meet future challenges, such as population growth, climate change and resilience, through 12 Big Questions.